|THE UNIVERSITY OF ALABAMA GRADUATE CATALOG|

 Phase II: Admission to take graduate courses is also by invitation and is facilitated by, but not dependent upon, participation in Phase I. On completion of no fewer than 91 hours (ordinarily at the end of the junior year), students may apply and be approved by the Graduate School to take a limited number of graduate courses as a University Scholar.
-They must have grade point averages of not less than 3.3 (as computed without the plus/minus system) in all courses.
+They must have overall undergraduate grade point averages of not less than 3.3 (as computed without the plus/minus system) in all courses.
 Transfer students are subject to the published residence regulations and must have completed the last 30 hours in residence.
 Admission to take graduate courses will be granted by the Graduate School if the student has (a) met all the criteria above as well as other minimum requirements for graduate admission (see ďAdmission CriteriaĒ in this Catalog), (b) completed three-fourths of the hours required for the major and the minor, (c) met all requirements for the core curriculum, and (d) been recommended by the department to which he or she is seeking admission.

 Nondegree Admission.
 An individual who is interested in earning graduate credit but who is not an applicant for a graduate degree at The University of Alabama may be admitted for nondegree studies with the recommendation of the department or program in which the course is offered and approval of the Graduate School dean.
 Admission may be granted to a qualified student holding a bachelor's degree from a U.S. regionally accredited institution or the equivalent for international applicants, or to a graduate student in good standing at another U.S. regionally accredited graduate school.
 Nondegree application forms are available at the Graduate School's Website.